-Quantitative To measure the effectiveness of ESG-related policies, the Group has adopted the relevant sections of this Report.
+Quantitative To measure the effectiveness of ESG-related policies, the Group has adopted the described in the relevant sections of the Report.

-ESG Reporting Guide, relevant guidelines published by SEHK and other international organisations, in measuring and presenting quantitative environmental and social key performance indicators ("KPIs").
-Details of the standards used are described in the methodologies to allow for meaningful comparisons of related data over time.
+SEHK's ESG Reporting Guide, relevant guidelines published by SEHK and other international organisations, in measuring and presenting quantitative environmental and social key performance indicators ("KPIs").
+Details of the standards used are methodologies to allow for meaningful comparisons of related data over time.
 If there is any change in the reporting scope or calculation method, which may affect the comparison with previous reports, the Group will explain the corresponding data.

-Balance This Report provides an unbiased picture of the Group's ESG performance.
+Balance The Report provides an unbiased picture of the Group's ESG performance.